loveencounterflow/icql-dba/README-future.md

 ### OIMDB Functionality

-* To process a DB file in RAM, ICQL DB first opens the file using a temporary schema name and then copies all DB objects into a temporary schema
+* To process a DB file in RAM, ICQL DB first opens the file using a ad-hoc schema name and then copies all DB objects (table, view and index definitions as well as data) from that ad-hoc schema into a RAM-based schema using the name supplied in the `open()` call.
-  * **Note** SQLite 'temporary schemas' (which use an empty string instead of a valid file system path) are *mostly* based in RAM but may use disk space in case available memory becomes insufficient.
-Schemas *without* disk-based backup (which use the pseudo-path `:memory:`) also exists; ICQL DBA users can elect to use either model (with the `disk: true|false` configuration) although IMO there's little reason to choose the latter over the former.
+  * **Note**—SQLite 'temporary schemas' are *mostly* based in RAM but may use disk space in case available memory becomes insufficient.
+Schemas *without* disk-based backup also exists; ICQL DBA users can elect to use either model (with the `disk: true|false` configuration) although IMO there's little reason to not use optional HD support.
+  * **Note**—Confusingly, to get a RAM-based DB with the original SQLite and BSQLT3 API, you either use the empty string to get disk support (in ase of RAM shortage) or the pseudo-path `:memory:` to get one without disk support.
+In ICQL DBA, you use the `ram: true|false, disk: true|false` settings instead which is much clearer.
+In addition, you can *still* optionally use the `path` setting to specify the default path to be used as default for the `save()` command.
-* Persistence to HD is implemented with synchronous calls to `vacuum $schema into $tpath`.
-The API method to do so is `save()`, a method that does nothing in case a given schema is disk-based (and therefore writes all changes to disk, continuously); therefore, it's possible to make it so that the same code with strategically placed `save()` statements can run using a RAM-based ort a disk-based DB without any further changes.
-In this casse, the RAM DB will be much faster than the disk-based one, but of course the disk-based one will be better safeguarded against unexpected interruptions.
+* Persistence to HD is implemented with synchronous calls to `vacuum $schema into $path` (no schema-copying is involved in this step).
+The API method to do so is `save()`, a method that does nothing in case a given schema is disk-based (and therefore writes all changes to disk, continuously); therefore, one can make it so that the same code with strategically placed `save()` statements works for both RAM-based and disk-based DBs without any further changes.
+  * The RAM DB will be much faster than the disk-based one, but of course the disk-based one will be better safeguarded against data loss from unexpected interruptions.